 There will be 2 in-class compositions, and its subject will be announced the day of the composition.
-Students doing Community Outreach will not have to write compositions, they will write 4 blog posts instead.
+Students doing Community Service Learning will not have to write compositions; they will write 3 blog posts instead.
 Detailed information about the blogs will be given at the beginning of the course.
 Compositions and blogs are corrected by the instructor, who will simply indicate where an error has been committed.
-Student must correct the errors in the compositions or blogs, and the composition or blog must be recopied and re-submitted to the instructor, within a week.
+Students must correct the errors in the compositions or blogs, and the composition or blog must be recopied and re-submitted to the instructor, within a week.
 If a student resubmits the composition or the blog once it has been corrected, the composition or blog grade will increase between 0%-20%.
 The instructor will determine the percentage in each individual case.

-Oral presentations (10%):
+Oral presentations (12%):

 There will be 2 group oral presentations in the form of a video, one per semester.
 The subject will be announced at the beginning of each semester.
 Each group will work together during the course, and a sense of cooperation and responsibility is essential.
 The oral presentations must include the vocabulary and the grammar learned in class.
 Students cannot read in the presentation; they are expected to talk naturally.
 If a student reads, she or he will receive a 0.
-Students in Community Outreach will do not have to do oral presentations, instead they will have to prepare events and participate and attend the Community Outreach meetings.
+Students in Community Service Learning will have to do oral presentations related to their placement in the community.
+Also, students in CSL will have a different percentage for their oral presentations, please see Evaluation.